 Yes, as long as you fill out a trust form so that the money is paid into a trust if you die, the money won't be liable for inheritance tax.
-This is really simple to do and most life insurance companies will provide you with the forms to arrange this.
+This is simple to do and most life insurance companies will provide you with the forms to arrange this.

 How much does life insurance for mums cost?